-If the alleged perpetrator is an employee, the Title IX Coordinator will investigate the report.
-The investigation and disciplinary process will be in accordance with the procedures set forth in the Anti-Discrimination and Harassment Policy, the Employee Handbook, and any applicable Collective Bargaining Agreement.
+If the Respondent is an employee, the Title IX Coordinator will investigate the report.
+The investigation and disciplinary process will be in accordance with this policy's Investigation and Hearing Procedures and Protocols, the Employee Handbook, and any applicable Collective Bargaining Agreement(s).

-Third Party Perpetrators
+C. Third Party Respondents

-If the alleged perpetrator is a third party, the Title IX Coordinator will investigate the report according to the procedures set forth in the Anti-Discrimination and Harassment Complaint Policy.
-Although the College will not be able to pursue disciplinary action against a third party perpetrator, the College will make reasonable efforts to assist the victim in other ways, including providing interim measures (including barring the third party from campus), and other support services to the victim.
+If the Respondent is a third party, the Title IX Coordinator will determine if the College has jurisdiction to investigate the report under this policy, and if so, the College will investigate the report in accordance with the procedures set forth in this policy.
+Although the College will not be able to pursue disciplinary action against a third party Respondent, the College will make reasonable efforts to assist the Complainant in other ways, including providing interim measures (to include barring the third party from campus), and other support services to the Complainant.